snigdhag12/BallCatcherAR/README.md

 ### How to Set-Up?

--Download BallCatcher.apk file from APK folder.
+- Download BallCatcher.apk file from APK folder.
--Install in the required devices.
+- Install in the required devices.
--Start a game as a Host.
+- Start a game as a Host.
 Ask your friends to connect to your IP address.
 (This is a in progress project, connections interface will be made smoother in later versions)
--Voila!
+- Voila!
 See your friends moving in the gaming arena and play with them.

 ### RoadMap - What's next?